chef/chef-web-docs/content/config_rb_client.md

 : A random number between zero and `splay` that is added to `interval`.
 Use splay to help balance the load on the Chef Infra Server by ensuring that many Chef Infra Client runs are not occurring at the same interval.
 Default value: `nil`.

 `stream_execute_output`
-: Always stream the output of `execute` resources even if the `live_stream` property isn't set to true.
+: Always stream the output of `execute` resources even if the `live_stream` property is not set to true.
 Default value: `false`

 `show_download_progress`
 : Using show_download_progress will display the overall progress of a `remote_file` download.
 Default value: `false`